 You'll want to be feeling your best on the day of your interview.
 Therefore, prepare everything the day before.

-Figure out your transportation arrangements well before your interview.
-If you are not familiar with the location of the Asylum Office, make sure to travel there before your interview to know exactly how long it will take you to get there on the day of your interview.
+Figure out your transportation arrangements well ahead of time.
+If unfamiliar with the location of the Asylum Office, make sure to travel there before your interview to know exactly how long it will take you to get there.
 Do not forget to consider special traffic conditions at the time of your interview, and if driving your own car, any additional time you will need to find parking.

 Collect all of the materials you will need to bring to your interview (see above).
 Also, lay out your clothes for the interview.
 They should be neat and clean, and you should be yourself and feel comfortable in them.
 If you have any scars or other physical markings from your persecution, and you feel comfortable showing them to the AO, make sure that your clothing will make it easy for you to show them.

 Finally, prepare emotionally.
 Try to relax and rest well the night before, and feel confident in all the work you have put into preparing your application and preparing for your interview.
 You will be asked some difficult questions, and you will have to talk about matters that are personal and private.

 It's okay to shed tears or cry during the interview.
-The AO will expect that you will show your emotions when retelling painful events from your past.
+The AO will expect that you will show emotion when retelling painful events from your past.
 All asylum applicants have to talk about such things during their interview, and your likelihood of obtaining asylum will depend on how credible you are.
-Bottling up your thoughts and feelings can result in your not revealing either your fear of persecution or details of the events themselves.
+Bottling up thoughts and feelings can result in your not revealing either your fear of persecution or details of the events themselves.